1Bit-Developers/StockSaint/README.md

 ## How it Works?

 ### 1) FrontEnd

+* BOOTSTRAP 5.0 used for building the frontend.
+* Used different custom with modifications.
+* Connected the front-end to hyper for sending requests.
+* Used Javascript for sliding animation and smooth scroll.
+* Used different API's for the functioning of backend

 ### 2) BackEnd - NodeJS
 * _Express_ Framework used.
 * Stock Data taken from _RESTFUL API_ of AlphaVantage.
-* Challange was to connect Python scripts to work with NodeJS.
+* Challenge was to connect Python scripts to work with NodeJS.
 * Used Child Processes to connect with Python.
 * Used _Embedded Javascript Templating_ to parse User requested data to Front-End.

 ### 3) BackEnd - Graph Plotting with Python
 <ul type='circle'>